Pilgrim Cottage | Bourton-n-the-Hill, Cotswolds | Holiday

 Kitchen-Dining Area:

 Pilgrim Cottage’s large, beamed, farmhouse kitchen is full of light from the dual-aspect windows to the front and rear gardens - one with a window seat.
-It’s a great eating and entertaining area with a large country-kitchen table, seating 8, as its focal point.
+It’s a great dining and entertaining area with a large country-kitchen table, seating eight, as its focal point.
 The kitchen has a range cooker with electric ovens and 8 gas burners.
 The cream-coloured, shaker-style kitchen units and wooden worktops compliment the original, 1840’s flagstone flooring.
 Well-equipped with everything you should need during your stay, in here you’ll find an integrated fridge-freezer, dishwasher, microwave, and toaster; along with plenty of crockery, serving ware and a retro radio!

-Downstairs Cloakroom:
+Cloakroom:

 Living Room: